Follow Island in the Net on WordPress.com

 After work, I spend much time on the couch with my eyes closed.
 I registered for an online self-paced course but found watching the content exhausting, especially after a day of work.
 I cancelled all of my outdoor photography workshops.

 To remain positive, I am focusing on what I can do.
 If/when she leaves the house to do errands, I go with my wife and photograph whatever I see.
-I have mostly used my iPhone 7 for this, as the Fujifilm X-T2 is too large to take on errands.
+I have mainly used my iPhone 7 for this, as the Fujifilm X-T2 is too large to take on errands.
 If you see a man staring straight ahead while holding on tightly to his wife's arm, that is me.
 I'm paranoid that I'll bump into people and objects.

 Frank’s challenge this week is fuzzy.
 Frank's example image in his post is what my left eye sees now.

 I have included a few photos captured using the double exposure feature of my Fujifilm X-T2.
 These images give some idea of what it feels like with my vision.
 The double exposure feature is easy to use.
-I select the double exposure feature on the command dial, shoot the first image, and accept the result on the LCD when the camera prompts to do so.
+I select the double exposure feature on the command dial, shoot the first image, and accept the result on the LCD when the camera prompts.
 The camera then overlays the first image on the live viewfinder so that I can see how the double exposure will look.
 Pressing the shutter then captures the second image overlaid on the first.

 The images are all straight-out-of-camera JPEGs.